 - Introduction to computers

-The U.S. Bureau of Labor Statistics (BLS) reported the median salary for all accountants and auditors to be $70,500 as of May 2018.
-The job outlook is expected to be 10% growth from 2016 - 2026, which is faster than average for all occupations.
+The U.S. Bureau of Labor Statistics (BLS) reported the median salary for all accountants and auditors to be $71,550 as of May 2019.
+The job outlook is expected to be 4% growth from 2019 - 2029, which is average for all occupations.